MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOSdnProvider.md

 New-SPOSdnProvider -ID "Hive" -License "<Hive license key>"
 ```

-This example activates the Hive SDN Provider.
+This example creates the Hive for a SDN Provider.

 ## PARAMETERS